 Avoid Cat Fleas with Brewer's Yeast

-Cats can suffer from many types of parasites but the most common parasite found on a cat’s kin is the cat flea (Ctenocephalides felis).
-Outdoor cats and indoor cats can be affected by this very persistent parasite.
+Cats can suffer from many types of parasites but the most common parasite found on a cat’s skin is the cat flea (Ctenocephalides felis).
+Both outdoor and indoor cats can be affected by this persistent parasite.

-A cat becomes infected when a flee jumps onto its fur, and starts feeding on its blood.
-Some cats are hypersensitive to fleas and flea bites can really trouble but most cats only experience a mild itch.
-Older cats, and sick cats, can become very ill as fleas can cause anemia.
+A cat becomes infected when a flea jumps onto its fur and starts feeding on its blood.
+Some cats are hypersensitive to fleas and flea bites and can have severe reactions, but most cats only experience a mild itch.
+Older cats and sick cats can become very ill as fleas can cause anemia.

 Do you prefer using natural remedies for your pets?